vanivamshi/Web-crawler/README.md

 # Web-crawler

-An improvised version of fthe code given in https://www.zenrows.com/blog/web-crawler-python#what-is-a-web-crawler-in-python.
+An improvised version of the code given in https://www.zenrows.com/blog/web-crawler-python#what-is-a-web-crawler-in-python.

 Improvised to include,
 1) Multi-threading - to speed up the crawling process